Kairos Palestine: Kairos USA

 Kairos USA's founding document, “Call to Action: U.S. Response to the Kairos Palestine Document,” states that the organization's mission is “to mobilize the churches in the United States to respond faithfully and boldly to the situation in Israel and Palestine.”
 The organization calls for an end to “Israeli violations of international law and of American support for Israel.”

-The document offers “a confession of sin to Palestinians in the State of Israel, the West Bank, Gaza, East Jerusalem, the diaspora and in refugee camps in Gaza, the West Bank, Lebanon, Jordan and Syria,” saying that American Christians “bear responsibility for failing to say 'Enough!' when our nation’s ally, the State of Israel, violates international law.”
-The organization also acknowledges with “deep remorse” the role of Christians in “the historic persecution of the Jewish people,” which “betrayed the teaching and example of the one we claim to follow,” and promises to act with greater “faithfulness, compassion and justice” in the future.

 It is because of Christians' past sins against Palestinians and Jews, the document continues, that Kairos USA has an obligation to “work and even suffer for peace, filled with a heart of love for both Israelis and Palestinians.”
 It acknowledges that by opposing Israeli policy, the members of Kairos USA expose themselves “to the charge of anti-Semitism” and risk losing Jewish friends.
 But they are willing, they say, to take this risk in order to “follow Jesus’ path of love and forgiveness as the way to justice and peace.”

 The document goes on to declare Kairos USA's support for BDS activity against Israel and for the withdrawal of U.S. support for Israel.

 Kairos USA argues that “the political process has failed to bring about the changes that will result in a just and lasting peace in Israel and Palestine,” and that it is up to “the churches” to lead the peace movement.

 Kairos USA urges “congregations, clergy and church leaders to become educated about the BDS movement,” insisting that “BDS is directed at Israeli policy, not the state itself or its citizens, and certainly not against the Jewish people.”
 Rather, it is “about promoting our own values and stated commitments by noncooperation with evil.”

 In January 2016, as a result of a campaign by United Methodists Kairos Response - a group of United Methodist Church members, the Church announced it had sold its holdings in all of Israel's banks as well as an Israeli real-estate company.
 Israel-Palestinian Territories is on the UMC list of fourteen countries, including Eritrea, Somalia and Syria, that they believe consistently abuse Human Rights.